 We rely on a small number of wealth management product providers to supply a substantial portion of our products.
 We define product providers as the issuers of wealth management products, with which our clients enter into contracts to purchase products.
 The product providers we work with encompass a variety of financial institutions, including trust companies, commercial banks, private equity firms, real estate fund managers and insurance companies.
 Among the various product providers, trust companies supply the majority of the wealth management products distributed by us.
 Trust companies in China are a type of financial institution required by PRC law to sponsor trust plans.
 In 2009 and the six months ended June 30, 2010, our top three product providers accounted for approximately 44.4% and 64.0% of the aggregate value of all the wealth management products we distributed.
 Our relationships with third party wealth management product providers are governed by contracts between us and such product providers.
 These contracts establish, among other things, the scope of our responsibility and our commission rates with respect to the distribution of particular products.
 These contracts typically are entered into on a product by product basis and expire at the expiration date of the relevant wealth management product.
 For any new wealth management products, new contracts need to be negotiated and entered into.
 Our wealth management product providers may agree to enter into contracts with us for any new products only with lower commission rates or other terms less favorable to us, which could reduce our revenues.
-Although we believe that substitute third-party providers for most of the wealth management products that we distribute are generally available, if wealth management product providers that in the aggregate account for a significant portion of our business decide not to enter into contracts with us for their wealth management products, or our relationships with them are otherwise impacted, our business and operating results could be materially and adversely affected.
+Although we believe that substitute third-party providers for most of the wealth management products that we distribute are generally available, if wealth management products, or our relationships with them are otherwise impacted, our business and operating results could be materially and adversely affected.